Dan-Blanchette/HackMIT2021/README.md

-# HackMIT2021 Learning How To Model Earth Quake Data with Python and Plotly
+# HackMIT2021 Learning How To Model Earthquake Data with Python and Plotly

 # sustainability and human health